MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_bridge_config.md

 ## -description

-The **AcxStreamBridge** structure is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
+The **ACX_STREAM_BRIDGE_CONFIG** structure is used to configure attributes, such as the AUDIO_SIGNALPROCESSINGMODEs, and the ACX_STREAM_BRIDGE_TYPE for the AcxStreamBridge.
+The AcxStreamBridge is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
+For information about ACX streaming, see [ACX streaming](/windows-hardware/drivers/audio/acx-streaming)

 ## -struct-fields